-slaves, but with the headscarves of the women of Wedge.
+slaves, but thei fcs were not Paulian, ans they worse the headscarves of the women of Wedge.
 She kissed them both before letting herself out.
 The two women came in and dropped to their knees as they saw Ios, their heads down.